Luminous Loops: A Review of Chloe Briggs’ and Lillian Davies’ Playgrounds by Malik Crumpler

 The Opiate Books Presents: I Love Paris by Rufo Quintavalle

 A city of romance, a city of trash, a city of tourists, a city perpetually burning.
 For those who can see and hear the poetry in Paris, no matter what state it’s in, Rufo Quintavalle’s incisive collection, which addresses subjects and towns well beyond la France, is the perfect élixir for enfants terribles and modèles de vertu alike.
-Enjoy un petit goût of the book via Quintavalle’s Bandcamp here.
-Buy I Love Paris at … Continue reading The Opiate Books Presents: I Love Paris by Rufo Quintavalle
+Enjoy un petit goût of the book via Spotify here.
+Buy I Love Paris at Barnes … Continue reading The Opiate Books Presents: I Love Paris by Rufo Quintavalle

 Chocolates, Macaroons and The Little Sparrow by Amy Abdullah Barry